Futures on Nexo: A Beginner’s Guide

 What Are Trigger Orders for Futures Trading?

-In Futures Trading on the Nexo App, you have three useful tools that can help you manage your trades efficiently:
+On Nexo, you have three useful tools that can help you manage your trades efficiently:

 Trigger Entry Order: This feature allows you to set a specific price at which you want to enter a position.
 Once the price is reached, a market order will be automatically executed.
 It’s a strategic way to enter the market at your desired price point, while still keeping up with regular market watching.